 Nursing as an important part of the care delivery process has evolved over the past few decades.
 The idea of nurses at the bedside monitoring patient vitals or assisting doctors is no longer the complete view.
-The advent of new technologies, such as telehealth, AI and remote monitoring tools and medical devices has changed a lot.
+The advent of new technologies, such as telehealth technology, AI, and remote monitoring tools and medical devices has changed a lot.
 Today’s nurses can be virtual in the literal sense of the word.

 So it’s no wonder that healthcare industry leaders, such as Mayo Clinic, take the chance to improve care delivery quality and patient engagement by working with developers to introduce AI solutions into the care delivery process.

 Read also: The future of medical app development

 There are some medical assistant apps on the market already – some of them look quite simple and provide a limited range of services, others are powerful AI-based platforms that fully replicate nursing behavior and provide care for patients and connect them with care providers.
 There are medical text bots, like MedWhat, that offer options to assist with medical questions & answers, daily health & wellness, reminders and follow up; and symptom checkers like Virtual Nurse, an Android app which helps to diagnose medical problems through asking questions; Urgent Care, which lets a user search symptoms using a medical dictionary and connects to a live, registered nurse who can help diagnose the issue; and VirtualNurseApp, which was originally developed for Amazon Alexa enabled devices to provide basic CPR instructions to end-users.